romanpravda/kc-test-task/README.md

 ### Requirements

-* PHP 7.4 with PDO extension
+* PHP 7.4 with PDO and JSON extension.
+Also uses mbstring extension for tests.

 ### How to set up it locally